Sexual Dysfunction and Disease

 (Also Called 'Sexual Dysfunction and Disease - Causes Of')

-Sexual dysfunction can be caused by physical and emotional factors, or a combination of both.
-Certain medical conditions are associated with an increased risk of sexual dysfunction.
-Most common of these conditions are:
+Sexual dysfunction can be caused by physical or emotional factors, or a combination of both.

 How does cardiovascular disease affect sexual function?